DinoChiesa/Gemini-Function-Calling/README.md

 answer.
 This is called the Reasoning/Action loop, aka ReAct loop.

 The example code here shows that.
 On each successive iteration it shows what it sends back to Gemini, and what Gemini sends in return.
-It'a a good way to gain insight into how this tools thing works.
+It'a a good way to gain insight into how "tool use" aka "function calling" works.

 ## Trying the code - Pre-requisites